mateuszjancy/intro-to-akka-stream/Readme.md

   ClosedShape
 })
 ```
-* End to end stream which can be runned.
+* End to end stream which can be starded.

 ## Graph with SourceShape
 ```scala